jasmineelkins/library/README.md

 TO-DO LIST:

-- left/right buttons to scroll collections _KRIS WEDNESDAY_
-- clicking a book opens modal with more info _KRIS WEDNESDAY_
-- icon changes depending on shelf: plus(add to list), bookmark(want to), heart(read), book(currently) _JAS THURSDAY_
-- user can remove a book from their shelf _JAS THURSDAY_
 - user's book collections also have slider buttons & info modals
 - user can submit an actual review & rating
+- don't show books on Home without images
+- deleting a book automatically re-renders the book list _JAS THURSDAY_

+- _DONE_ left/right buttons to scroll collections
+- _DONE_ clicking a book opens modal with more info
+- _DONE_ icon changes depending on shelf: plus(add to list), bookmark(want to), heart(read), book(currently)
+- _DONE_ user can remove a book from their shelf
 - _DONE_ if no image links, don't show book on home page
 - _DONE_ user can rate/review a book
 - _DONE_ user can add book to different shelves: Currently Reading, Want To Read, Have Read